Factbox - Insurers' preparations regarding Britain's planned EU exit

-(Reuters) - British ship insurer North is setting up a subsidiary in Dublin, joining a growing list of insurers setting up regulated European Union operations in case Britain does not have access to the single market after Brexit.
+(Reuters) - British ship insurer Standard Club is setting up a new European Union subsidiary in Dublin, joining a growing list of insurers setting up regulated European Union operations in case Britain does not have access to the single market after Brexit.

 Below are insurers’ plans for EU subsidiaries (in alphabetical order):